 Lack of emotion, color, and texture in some devices

 Summary – KEF vs B&W

-However, that being said, they do sound different.
+That said, they do sound different.
 So it is important that you buy what you can hear, and what you like.
 So, it’s best to listen before you buy!

 Remember, speakers are personal and so what you may like another person may not like so much.
-In any case, if you are being online, make sure the merchant’s return policies, including shipping costs are simple and cheap.
+In any case, if you are buying online, make sure the merchant’s return policies, including shipping costs are simple and cheap.